hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

    ![Casdoor Application Setting](https://github.com/RanTao123/image/blob/main/Casdoor%20Application%20Setting.png?raw=true)
 3. Copy the client ID, we will need it in the following steps.

+## Add organization in Casdoor

+Now we can add Hasura organization in Casdoor.

+Click "Organization" page and click "add", then fill in the information and save the organization.

 ## Add user in Casdoor

 Now you have the application running, but you must create a user and assign them a role next.